falgu858/falgu-react/README.md

 ## Create React App Visualization

 Read more about this assessment here
-# download project and unzip the node_modules folder
+Download project and unzip the node_modules folder Need to run with yarn